The following is a guest blog post written by Carlos Schults.

 As already mentioned, to merge branches, you can use the git merge command—but this isn’t the only way to incorporate changes from another development line, as you’ll soon see.

-git checkout master # changing to the master branch
+git checkout controller # changing to the controller branch

 git merge example

-In our scenario, example points to the same commit as master, which means there are no changes to integrate , and Git simply responds with “Already up to date.”
+In our scenario, example points to the same commit as controller, which means there are no changes to integrate , and Git simply responds with “Already up to date.”